Bearlock/warehouse-kata/README.md

 # Project Structure

-The bulk of the logic is in `lib/warehouse.ex`. `warehouse.exs` is a handy dandy script that uses cade in the Warehouse module to do it's stuff, and all the tests are in `tests/warehouse_test.ex`
+The bulk of the logic is in `lib/warehouse.ex`. `warehouse.exs` is a handy dandy script that uses code in the Warehouse module to do it's stuff, and all the tests are in `tests/warehouse_test.ex`